George7h/JavaScript-Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank my code reviewers for reviewing my code in this project.
-Also thank you for letting me use the Leaderboard API service in this project.
+Also thank you for letting us use the Involvement API service and the TVMAZE API service in this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>